Science and engineering graduates with communication and sales skills face good prospects as the demand for technical sales engineers increases

 Recruitment agencies are a common source of vacancies, particularly for experienced staff.

 Most employers offer on-the-job training to gain product knowledge.
-The level of training you receive depends on the type and size of employer.
+The level of training you receive depends on the type and size of your employer.
 Some may expect you to learn while you work, while others may offer a more dedicated induction period.

 - quality assurance.